-Following the Edexcel specification, AS Level Government and Politics examines the British system of government (including the effects of Britain’s membership of the European Union), the importance of Parliament, the role of the Prime Minister, the political parties, pressure groups, as well as the key concepts of accountability and representation.
 For those girls who take Government and Politics at A2 Level, the focus shifts to the United States.
 Here, amongst other issues, we examine the nature of the American Constitution, the power of the presidency, the importance of Congress and the role of the Supreme Court.
-The courses are supported by trips to the Palace of Westminster and (prospectively) to Washington, D.C.
+With A2 our focus is on both historic, landmark developments and very recent changes to the political arena.
+With the 2016 Presidential Election already underway, this is an exciting time to be studying Government and Politics.

 Whether you are conscious of it or not, politics shapes your life, from the food you eat to the school you attend and far, far beyond.

 Mrs Samantha Handy (Head of History, Government and Politics)